 Would you have any issues if my manuscript should contain graphic violence, sexual content, or harsh language?

-According to a political slogan in the 1990s, it takes a village to raise a child.
-Here’s the version for authors.
+According to an old political slogan from the 1990s, it takes a village to raise a child.
+Here’s a version for authors.
 It takes a team to write a book.
 So who’s on the team?

 The author is the team captain.
 He or she is the star of the show.
 For some, the word, author, may bring an image to mind of someone in an isolated house by the seashore, working away at their typewriter, pounding out perfect prose with the very first draft.
 If only it were so.
 Most of us are working on laptops in our dens or bedrooms, when we have the time.
 For many of us, our jobs, families and social obligations take priority.
 However, those of us who are serious about our writing will make the time.